The Law of Compensation: You Get What You Give

 The law of compensation is a universal law that states that a person will always be compensated for their efforts and contributions in some way, shape, or form.

-This idea was first popularized by Ralph Waldo Emerson in 1841, and it is closely related to the law of cause and effect, another universal principle.
-In essence, the law of compensation states that you get what you give, and the value of what you receive is in direct proportion to the effort and energy you put out into the world.
+The law of compensation states that you get what you give, and the value of what you receive is in direct proportion to the effort and energy you put into the world.

 The concept of compensation isn’t limited to financial rewards or material possessions.
 It can manifest as personal growth, positive experiences, or even the satisfaction of knowing you’ve made a meaningful contribution to the world.